Rodrigo Paz: Chamber of Senators

-Elections

 In the 2019 general elections, PG signed an alliance with the Christian Democratic Party (PDC), which presented Paz's father, ex-president Jaime Paz Zamora, as its presidential candidate.
 However, shortly thereafter, Paz Zamora withdrew his candidacy due to internal disagreements with the PDC, leading Paz to shift his support to Carlos Mesa of Civic Community (CC).
 On 3 February 2020, PG finalized an alliance with CC, presenting Paz as the coalition's candidate for first senator for Tarija.

-Tenure

 During his tenure, Paz was a vocal proponent of census reform in light of the process scheduled for late 2022.
 In January of that year, Paz presented a bill to establish Departmental Institutes of Statistics (IDEs), aimed at generating departmental, municipal, and regional statistical information.
 If passed, the legislation would have decentralized the census process —overseen by the National Institute of Statistics (INE)— which Paz assured would make the 2022 census "a census of the people".
 Paz also criticized a lack of transparency regarding what preparations and activities were underway to carry out the census.
 On 7 February, the CC caucus delivered a petition to the Ministry of Development Planning requesting a report on planned activities.
 By early March, CC noted that it had not received a response so far.
 Failing the creation of IDEs due to a lack of time to establish such institutions, Paz also proposed the formation of inter-institutional monitoring committees made up of governorates, municipalities, universities, regional chambers, social organizations, and other relevant groups to guarantee transparency in the process.